How to Prepare for Education Audits

 Knowing what types of tools your students are more likely to request will help you prepare for the next time your asset budget comes up for review.
 Investing in assets that don’t actually help your students will only waste valuable dollars your school needs to operate.

-Alternatively, if your school needs more computer hardware to support students who need the internet to complete coursework, you can plan ahead and ensure that hardware is available before it’s needed.
+Alternatively, suppose your school needs more computer hardware to support students who need the internet to complete coursework.
+In that case, you can plan ahead and ensure that hardware is available before it’s needed.

 Asset Panda wants to help you create the best educational experience for your students.
 That means having the educational assets they need to focus on lessons.
-Our tracking platform can be configured in a way that makes sense to you and your teachers, so they can get back to supporting your students.
+Your educational facility can configure our tracking platform in a way that makes sense to you and your teachers, so they can get back to supporting your students.

 Want to see how our platform can help support your students?
-Take a free guided tour today!
+Test out our platform free for 14 days!
+(No credit card required.)